-Native Village of Afognak (NVA) has a new App, powered by KIWA Media in the iTunes store available to iPad users, and it’s free!
+Native Village of Afognak (NVA) has new Apps, powered by KIWA Media in the App store available to iPad users, and they are free!
 We are modernizing our Alutiiq teaching techniques to engage learners in the 21st century.

-A KIWA Book brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
+A Qbook brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
 Users can record themselves reading the story practicing the language and even color in the illustrations.
 For more information about KIWA Media, click here.

 This was funded through the Kodiak Alutiiq (Qik'rtarmiut) Teacher Mentorship Project, from the Administration for Native Americans and Afognak Native Corporation.

 Alisha Drabek, a teacher through this project was chosen to be our Alutiiq narrator.
-We have been working hard with our fluent Elders weekly at NVA to translate the Milly, Molly and I Love You (Mili-kuk, Mali-llu, cali Qunukamken) story into Alutiiq.
+We have been working hard with our fluent Elders weekly at NVA to translate and create stories in Alutiiq.
 It is a great tool for hearing the language spoken and learning the language.

 For more information, contact the Native Village of Afognak at (907) 486-6357.